Medium/medium-api-docs/README.md

 You should instruct your user to visit this URL and generate an integration token from the `Integration Tokens` section.
 You should suggest a description for this token - typically the name of your product or feature - and use it consistently for all users.

-Self-issued access tokens currently grant the `basicProfile` and `publishPost` scope.
-A future iteration of the API will require a user to select the scope they wish to grant access to.

 Self-issued access tokens do not expire, though they may be revoked by the user at any time.

 ## 3. Resources